espressif/arduino-esp32/docs/en/api/rainmaker.rst

 my_node.getNodeInfo
 *******************

-It returns pointer to the node_info_t as configured during node initialisation.
+It returns pointer to the node_info_t as configured during node initialization.

 .. code-block:: arduino